Aristotle thought that Philosophy begins in wonder.

 attempts to arrive at a basis for belief resting on reason.

-Philosophy attempts to examine what is believed to be true and the
+Philosophy goes even further as it attempts to examine what is believed to be true and the